Our PE and sport team is led by Mrs N Exley. Please feel free to ask her for any advice or support required.

 - Vary after school clubs and aim for 10 different activities each term- 70% of which should be sporty or active

-- Ensure that children have opportunities to be inspired by sport
+- Ensure that children have opportunities to be inspired by sport and to visit sporting events

 - Ensure that our sporting attitude links closely to our overall ethos